-Known as the ‘Land of the paddy fields’ and situated in the north-eastern part of the state, Wayanad is undoubtedly the greenest district in Kerala.
-Occupying a total area of around 2126 sq. kms, this little dreamland is safely cradled by Mother Nature in the lanky mountains of the Western Ghats.
-This idyllic destination shies away from the nearest sea shore of Kozhikode which is about 76 kms away.
-Close proximity to leading tourist centers of South India like Ooty, Bangalore, Mysore, Kannur and Coorg provides this paradise with tremendous tourism potential.
+Known as the ‘Land of the paddy fields’ and situated in the northeastern part of the state, Wayanad is undoubtedly the greenest district in Kerala.
+Occupying a total area of around 2126 sq. km, this little dreamland is safely cradled by Mother Nature in the lanky mountains of the Western Ghats.
+This idyllic destination shies away from the nearest seashore of Kozhikode which is about 76 km away.
+Close proximity to leading tourist centers of South India like Ooty, Bangalore, Mysore, Kannur, and Coorg provides this paradise with tremendous tourism potential.

-Nature has blessed this panoramic location with blue mountains, thick green forests, mist covered valleys, breath taking hill ranges, sprawling meadows, exotic wild life, adventurous jungle trails and many, many mysterious treasures that are just waiting to be explored This unique terrain offers the perfect setting for aborigine tribes that dwell under the luxuriant cover of the forest replete with thick flora, wild fauna and tree houses.
+Nature has blessed this panoramic location with blue mountains, thick green forests, mist-covered valleys, breathtaking hill ranges, sprawling meadows, exotic wildlife, adventurous jungle trails, and many, many mysterious treasures that are just waiting to be explored This unique terrain offers perfect setting for aborigine tribes that dwell under the luxuriant cover of the forest replete with thick flora, wild fauna, and tree houses.

-Ancient ruins, rocky terrains, rushing rivers and dense forests intersperse to create numerous outback trails, mysterious mountain caves and trekking routes that provide opportunities for exciting adventure experiences.
-A super storehouse of all the choiciest gifts of nature, this heaven has vast areas that are just waiting to be explored!
+Ancient ruins, rocky terrains, rushing rivers, and dense forests intersperse to create numerous outback trails, mysterious mountain caves, and trekking routes that provide opportunities for exciting adventure experiences.
+A super storehouse of all the choicest gifts of nature, this heaven has vast areas that are just waiting to be explored!

 Wayanad by Road

 Wayanad is linked by an excellent road network to the other towns of Kerala and also the nearby states.
 Superfast buses ply from Wayanad all the way to Thiruvananthapuram.

 Wayanad by Rail

 All the major cities of India are connected by rail to the nearest town of Kozhikode/Calicut which is further linked by road to Wayanad.